Grabscheid Voice and Swallowing Center of Mount Sinai

 The specialists at NYEE work closely with the Health System’s Center for Transgender Medicine and Surgery to provide gender-affirming surgeries to transgender individuals.
 We offer a robust plastic surgery program that includes trans-feminine and trans-masculine facial and body procedures.
 The specialized teams of laryngologists and voice and speech therapists at Grabscheid Voice and Swallowing Center work collaboratively to help transgender individuals find their voice.
 Voice modification includes surgery and voice therapy that addresses communication patterns, pitch, and behaviors that communicate gender identity.

 Speech Language Therapy

-Our experienced team of speech language pathologists evaluate and treat adolescents through geriatrics for all types of voice/communication, airway, and swallowing disorders with a focus on the nonsurgical rehabilitation.
+Our experienced team of speech language pathologists evaluates and treats adolescents through geriatrics for all types of voice/communication, airway, and swallowing disorders with a focus on nonsurgical rehabilitation.
 Our multidisciplinary team provides same-day results of voice and swallow evaluations and a detailed treatment plan on the patient’s first visit.
 Our vocologists are specialists in treating the professional voice for actors, singers, performing arts students, teachers, lawyers, and others whose careers depend on their voice.